-To conserve, protect and enhance the landscape, recreational and ecological resources associated with wetlands, streams, coastal marine area environment, groundwater and identified areas of indigenous vegetation.
+To conserve, protect and enhance the landscape, recreational and ecological resources associated with wetlands, streams, coastal marine area and identified areas of indigenous vegetation.

-- DELETED - 2) By recognising and providing for the preservation and enhancement of the significant ecological habitat adjacent to the Tara Estuary. - 3) [DELETED] - 4) [DELETED] - 5) [DELETED] - 6) By ensuring development contributes to revegetation, so as to enhance the landscape and extend ecological linkages. - 7) [DELETED] - 8) [RELOCATED FROM 16.3.7.1] By using specific Development Controls for earthworks, in order to manage development and thus achieve the protection and enhancement of the natural environment. - 9) [RELOCATED FROM 16.3.7.1] By ensuring that site works associated with subdivision and development avoid adverse effects on water courses, areas of ecological value, arising from changes to land form and the generation of sediments. - 10) By ensuring that stormwater is managed and treated to maintain and enhance the health and ecologica values of the wetlands, streams and the coastal marine area environment. - 11) All land use, and development and subdivision must be designed and implemented to be consistent with the relevant Regional Stormwater Discharge Consent Stormwater Management Consent and approved by the network utility operator, including the application of water sensitive design. - Enabling land vested in Council for reserve purposes to be developed development and utilised for its vested purpose. - 13) By recognising the impact of climate change and ensuring subdivision and development can avoid, remedy or mitigate hazards associated with climate change on ground water as a sustainable resource.
+- 1) [DELETED] - By recognising and providing for the preservation and enhancement of the significant ecological habitat adjacent to the Tara Estuary. - 3) [DELETED] - 4) [DELETED] - 5) [DELETED] - 6) By ensuring development contributes to revegetation, so as to enhance the landscape and extend ecological linkages. - 7) [DELETED] - 8) [RELOCATED FROM 16.3.7.1] By using specific Development Controls for earthworks, in order to manage development and thus achieve the protection and enhancement of the natural environment. - 9) [RELOCATED FROM 16.3.7.1] By ensuring that site works associated with subdivision and development avoid adverse effects on water courses, areas of ecological value, arising from changes to land form and the generation of sediments. - 10) By ensuring that stormwater is managed and treated to maintain and enhance the health and ecological values of the wetlands, streams and the coastal marine area. - 11) All land use, development and subdivision must be designed and implemented to be consistent with the relevant Regional Stormwater Discharge Consent, including the application of water sensitive design. - 12) Enabling land vested in Council for reserve purposes to be developed and utilised for its vested purpose.

+13) By recognising the impact of climate change and ensuring subdivision and development can avoid, remedy or mitigate hazards associated with climate change.